oracle-livelabs/goldengate/ggsa-pipeline/env-setup/env-setup.md

 6. Click **View VCN**.
 You're brought to the Virtual Cloud Network Details page.
 In the Subnets section, both a private and public subnet were created.

+## Task 2: Add Ingress rules

+1. On the Virtual Cloud Network Details page, select the private subnet.

-7. Select the private subnet, and then on the private subnet's details page, under **Security Lists**, select the Default security list.
+2. On the private subnet's details page, under **Security Lists**, select the Default security list.

-8. On the Security List Details page, under **Ingress Rules**, click **Add Ingress Rules**.
+3. On the Security List Details page, under **Ingress Rules**, click **Add Ingress Rules**.

+4. In the Add Ingress Rules panel, complete the following fields, and then click **Add Ingress Rules**:

+    - For **Source CIDR**, enter `10.0.0.0/24`.
+    - For **Destination Port Range**, enter `443`.

+5. Repeat steps 1 to 4 for the public subnet.

 ## Task 2: Create an ATP instance